Thirty Books and Six Wives

 “We try to be good, there is a God but still a devil,” quote by Norman Mailer

-Norman was born on January 31, 1923 in New Jersey where his father ran a group of motels along the shore.
-His mother was the strong woman and believed Norman could do no wrong.
-His belief and love in woman could have started when he knew he could get away with anything with woman – and ended up with six wives and nine children.
+Norman was born on January 31, 1923, in New Jersey where his father ran a group of motels along the shore.
+His mother was a strong woman and believed Norman could do no wrong.
+His belief and love in women could have started when he knew he could get away with anything with women – and ended up with six wives and nine children.

 One would find it hard to believe, as Norman aged, retired to a home on the Cape, all of his wives and their children spent summers together, and according to one daughter, they were like one big family.

 Norman wrote thirty novels, ran of the Governor of N.Y., worked as a newsman, movie director, and critic.
 He was what we would laugh about today, the “Ever-running man whose battery never ran out.”
 He tried everything, lived most of his life in NYC, but took a chance on Hollywood a few times.
 His heart, he said, “belonged in Brooklyn.”

 His family moved to Brooklyn N.Y in 1928, he was five years old.
 His daughter said, it was the time when he wrote in a notebook, in the first grade, a science fiction story called “The Man from Mars.”
 His teacher noticed his talent for writing at this extremely young age.

 In the thirties, his father was out of a job, and he went from place to place to make ends meat – yet Norman, older, started down a different road, one of gambling, drinking, and parties.
 He would spend the families’ money – and promised his mother when she found out he would return it the following day.

 Still, his mother was his biggest supporter, and believed in Norman.
 She also knew he loved to charm the women; he grew up surrounded by sisters.